 Short profile

-Vaseem Khan is the author of two award-winning crime series set in India and the upcoming Quantum of Menace, the first in a series featuring Q from the James Bond franchise.
+Vaseem Khan is the author of two award-winning crime series set in India, and the Q Mysteries, beginning with Quantum of Menace, the first in a murder mystery series featuring Q from the James Bond franchise.
 His debut, The Unexpected Inheritance of Inspector Chopra, was selected by the Sunday Times as one of the 40 best crime novels published 2015-2020.
 In 2021, Midnight at Malabar House, the first in the Malabar House novels set in 1950s Bombay, won the CWA Historical Dagger.
 Vaseem was born in England, but spent a decade working in India.
-Vaseem is the current Chair of the UK Crime Writers Association.
+In 2023, Vaseem became the first non-white Chair of the UK Crime Writers’ Association.
+In 2025, his first psychological thriller, The Girl in Cell A, was published, set in small town America.

 Longer profile